explosion-mental/wallust/docs/contribute.md

 ## TODOs
+Some food for thought.

-for more, grep the src for TODO `rg TODO`
+For more, grep the src for TODO `rg TODO`

 - `wallust init`, which will scan your system for common aplication in which there is an avaliable theme template at